-Courts were overflowing with cases, local justice systems were overwhelmed, and the governor became a last lifeline for many Kentuckians.
-Over half of each governor's wartime correspondence dealt with pardon requests and appeals to remit (reduce) portions of fines and prison sentences.
-Both Kentuckians who were victimized and those who had committed illegal acts because of the hard choices the war forced on them turned to the governor for aid.
+Courts overflowed with cases, overwhelmed local justice systems could not keep up, and many people reached out to the governor as a last lifeline.
+More than half of each governor’s wartime correspondence dealt with pardon requests and appeals to remit (reduce) fines and prison sentences.
+Victims turned to the governor for help, but so did people who had committed a crime because of the hard choices the war forced them to make.

-The following documents show the range of request sent to the Civil War governors.
+The documents for this theme show the range of requests Civil War-era governors received.

 Primary SourcesMurder of Dr. Norwood: